-\\ Some people who drink water containing Uranium above the MCL for several years may have kidney problems or increased risk of getting cancer and of kidney toxicity.
-On October 6, 2008 SWRCB-DDW issued Compliance Order No. 03-12-11O-003 to DOWCRIT1 for Wells No. 2, 5, 14 and 34.
+\ Some people who drink water containing Uranium above the MCL for several years may have kidney problems or increased risk of getting cancer and of kidney toxicity.
+On October 6, 2008 SWRCB-DDW issued Compliance Order No. 03-12-110-003 to DOWCRIT1 for Wells No. 2, 5, 14 and 34.
 DOWCRIT1 started testing quarterly for Uranium from that date forward.
-At this time Wells No. 14 and 34 are in compliance of the MCL, however, Wells No. 2 and 5 continue to have Uranium levels which exceed the MCL.
+At this time Well No. 34 is in compliance of the MCL, however, Wells No. 2, 5 and 14 continue to have Uranium levels which exceed the MCL.
 Quarterly notices are mailed to the customer each month that the system is out of compliance.
-The most recent notice was mailed December 28, 2016.
+The most recent notice was mailed June 23, 2021.
 For more information you can go to www.ephtracking.cdc.gov.